Applications for the Fall 2019 semester are now open. Apply before the May 1, 2019 deadline.

 At our Center, we believe that our research and policy engagements are greatly enriched through collaborations with in-house researchers and international research partners.
 If your area of work and/or research interest is also at the interface of global health, development, financing, and policy, this fellows program would provide a platform for two-way collaboration.

 This opportunity is designed to provide experience in the field of global health policy, with a particular focus on the finance, governance, and architecture of global health.
 Fellows will collaborate with an international research team, global health leaders, key policy makers, and Duke University faculty both at the Duke Global Health Institute (DGHI) and the Duke Center for International Development (DCID).

 The fellows program will last up to 5 months and is non-renewable.
 The fellowship provides a wide range of opportunities including academic coursework, research opportunities, participation in Duke University events, and a deeper and longer policy engagement after the end of the program.
 The program is entirely for training and gaining experience in global health policy – fellows will not be required to perform any work for the Center.

-Fellows will gain experience in global health policy research using both quantitative and qualitative approaches (e.g., tracking health financing flows; modeling the impacts of health policies; and conducting key informant interviews with policy makers); communicating the findings of the Center’s research with policy makers; and writing policy briefs and scientific research papers.
+Participation in the Center’s analytic work: The global health policy research that the team conducts uses both quantitative and qualitative approaches (e.g., tracking health financing flows; modeling the impacts of health policies; and conducting key informant interviews with policy makers).
+The fellows will have the opportunity to collaborate and consult with the Center’s international research team and participate on the Center’s analytical activities.

 The fellowship is being funded by a small family foundation.